voedger/voedger-docs/concepts/clusters-and-federations.md

 Clusters are intended to operate **Voedger Applications** - backend applications developed specially for a **Voedger** platform.
 Voedger platform hides the complexity of managing the underlying infrastructure, allowing developers to focus on building their applications.

-Under the hood, Voedger uses:
+Under the hood, Voedger uses the following software:
 - **Scylla**, a high-performance, distributed NoSQL database management system (DBMS), to store and process data
 - **Graphana** for monitoring
 - **Alertmanager** for alerting